 The two-year program provides students with an in-depth background in human genetics/genomics and counseling.
+The program provides coursework, clinical training and research experience to support the development of practice-based competencies in genetic counseling.
+A description of these competencies can be found at the Accreditation Council for Genetic Counseling web site: http://gceducation.org/.
 Training incorporates specific aspects of disease as they relate to individuals or families, including disease prognosis, consequences, treatment, risk of recurrence, and prevention.
 Observational rotations begin in the first year and participatory rotations take place in the second year and require students to integrate the science of human genetics with the social, psychological, and ethical issues of genetic counseling.
-This program consists of prescribed courses during the first ten months, followed by an intensive rotation experience through the department's training programs at Children's Hospital of Pittsburgh, Magee-Women's Hospital, the Cancer Genetics Program, West Penn Hospital, Allegheny General Hospital, and the University of Pittsburgh Health System.
+This program consists of prescribed courses during the first ten months, followed by an intensive rotation experience through the department's training programs at Children's Hospital of

+Pittsburgh, Magee-Women's Hospital, the Cancer Genetics Program, West Penn Hospital, Allegheny General Hospital, and the University of Pittsburgh Health System.
 All rotations sites are in the Pittsburgh area with a number of sites being located within walking distance from the Graduate School of Public Health.
+Most students participate in approximately 150-200 cases during their clinical rotations.